stuartansell/swc-core/README.md

 SWCombine core code library.

-Please read the LICENE and CONTRIBUTOR_AGREEMENT before making or submitting changes, to ensure that you understand the terms of SWC development.
+Please read the LICENSE and CONTRIBUTOR_AGREEMENT before making or submitting changes, to ensure that you understand the terms of SWC development.
 Additional discussion is available in CA_Purpose.

 Documentation
 =============